-The North Luangwa park lies on the other side of the Luangwa River, sharing the same geology, wildlife diversity and birdlife as its southern partner.
+The North Luangwa park lies on one side of the Luangwa River, sharing the same geology, wildlife diversity and birdlife as its southern partner.

 It is partly a wilderness area, set aside for walkers.
 It has few access tracks and no game-drive loops.
 The few bush camps here are set along the perennial but shallow Mwaleshi River and getting to them is an adventure in itself.